-Middleware cuts across this model by inserting directly into the network functionality which alters packets on the fly, or, as with a transparent cache, intercepts traffic, interprets the upper level service request associated with the traffic and generates responses by acting as a proxy for the intended recipient.
-With middleware present in an internet network, sending a packet to an addressed destination and receiving a response with a source address of that destination is no guarantee that you have actually communicated with the address remote device.
-You may instead be communicating with a middleware box, or have had the middleware box alter your traffic in various ways.
-Now its not just the end user applications which define an Internet service.
-Middleware also is becoming part of the service.
-To change the behaviour of a service which has middleware deployed requires the network's middleware to be changed.
-A new service may not be deployed until the network's middleware is altered to permit its deployment.
-Any application requiring actual end-to-end communications may have to have additional functionality to detect if there is network middleware deployed along the path, and then explicitly negotiate with this encountered middleware to ensure that its actual communication will not be intercepted and proxied.
+Middleware cuts across this model by inserting directly into the network functionality that alters the behaviour of the network.
+IP or TCP Packet Header fields may be altered on the fly, or, as with a transparent cache, middleware may intercept user traffic, use an application level interpreter to interpret the upper-level service request associated with the traffic, and generate a response, acting as an unauthorized proxy for the intended recipient.
+With middleware present in an IP network, sending a packet to an addressed destination and receiving a response with a source address of that destination is no guarantee that you have actually communicated with the addressed remote device.
+You may instead be communicating with a middleware box, or have had the middleware box alter your traffic in various ways that are not directly visible to the sender.

+In such an environment, it's not just the end-user applications that define an Internet-deployed service, because middleware is also part of the Internet service architecture.
+Services may be deployed that are reliant on the existence of middleware to be effective.
+Streaming video services, for example, become far more viable as a scalable Internet service when the streaming video server content is replicated across a set of middleware streaming systems deployed close to end users of the service.
+To change the behaviour of a service that has supporting middleware deployed requires the network middleware to be changed.
+A new service may not be deployed until the network middleware is altered to permit its deployment.
+Any application requiring actual end-to-end communications may have to have additional functionality to detect if there is network middleware deployed along the path, and then explicitly negotiate with this encountered middleware to ensure that its actual communication will not be intercepted and proxied or otherwise altered.